sh0von/Ctf-Writeup/BuggyPortal_FlagHunt.md

 ![Alt text](buggy.png)

-First look at the website , we found a login page .
-So the challenge maybe done by SqlInjection.
-But it doesn't seems to be work.
-So have a look at the source code in JS part.
+Initially, upon visiting the website, we encountered a login page.
+Our suspicion was that the challenge might involve SQL injection.
+However, it appears that this method doesn't work.
+Therefore, let's examine the JavaScript part of the source code for further clues.

 ```javascript
 function validateLogin() {